Today Ryan Faloona and Johnathan Mallard discuss how to use Bollinger Bands in Benzinga Pro for trading and what type of signals they produce.

 The volatility is low and the price continues to climb over the next several months.
 But they aren’t drastic swings.
 For the most part, you don’t want drastic swings when using Bollinger Bands because the channel within the Bollinger Band remains tight without expanding.

 Here you can see a closing price of $96.19 and an open of $102.88, gapping up $5.00.
 When something like this happens you can see the channel widening because it’s using a standard deviation.
 As you look further on the band, the longer the price consolidates, the smaller the actual band gets.
 It’s said that the longer something consolidates the more violent the trade is going to be, whether it be up or down.

 When to Exit Using Bollinger Bands

 You can exit either at the median line or at the top of the channel.
-But, this depends on how volatile the stock is as well as what your trading plan is.
+However, this depends on the volatility of the stock is as well as what your trading plan is.
 For example, if you’re planning on taking a more aggressive, short-term trade, using the top band may be where you want to exit instead of waiting for price to come back to the median.
 That way you won’t miss out on profits.

 Using Bollinger Bands for Intraday Trading

 Bollinger Bands aren’t just great indicators for swing trading but also for intraday trading.